andymikulski/phaser-live-atlas/README.md

 1. Finally, the frame is drawn into the LA texture, effectively making it available for use
   1. If the texture under the hood is not large enough, the size increases accordingly before drawing
 1. By default, new assets are not guaranteed to be placed into the atlas in the most optimal configuration.
 When necessary, the atlas can be `repack`ed or `compress`ed to save space and find a more optimal packing.
-1. Finally, we can serialize the atlas via the `save` methods available:
+1. Finally, we can serialize the atlas via the `save` methods available (and later imported via `load`):
   1. `toLocalStorage`
   1. `toSessionStorage`
   1. `toIndexedDB`